This exhibition from 2019 combined three different works: Circaseptan, Dream-Lag, and Found Dreams.

 – Social Dreaming: Philosophy, Research, Theory and Practice edited by Susan Long and Julian Manley

 Found Dreams applies the technique of using found footage to dreams found in dream databases.
-I invite visitors to listen to dream accounts in a fuzzy attention space, imagining and believing for a moment that every described event happened during wake.
+I invited visitors to listen to dream accounts in a fuzzy attention space, imagining and believing for a moment that every described event happened during wake.